coolbot100s/Dew-Drop-Watering-Cans/README.md

 There are a few others, and we'd love to add more, so stay curious and feel free to send us your suggestions!

 ## Config
-You can change the size and shape of each watering can's ability range in the.
+- Change the size and shape of each watering can's ability range.
-You can also change the likelihood of bonemeal.
+- Change the likelihood of bonemeal, including making crops always grow when watered or disabling the mechanic entirely.
-Allow use of all or no watering cans in the nether. and configure other special interactions, all controlled by the server config.
+- Allow use of all or no watering cans in the nether.
+- Configure other special interactions, all controlled by the server config.

 ## Project Links